 In the glycol dehydration process, water and hydrocarbons are removed from the natural gas and glycol is regenerated.
-The process starts when natural gas is pumped into one of two contactor towers where it crosses a series of glycol trays.
-The glycol in these trays absorbs the moisture and hydrocarbons in the natural gas and the dry gas is then sent to a pipeline for distribution to customers.
+The process starts when natural gas enters the contactor towers where it crosses a series of glycol trays.
+The glycol in these trays absorb the moisture and hydrocarbons in the natural gas and the dry gas is then sent to a pipeline for distribution to customers.
 The rich glycol, containing moisture and hydrocarbons, accumulates at the bottom of each contactor tower and is sent to a 3-Phase separator (aka flash tank) which separates liquid hydrocarbons and gases from the glycol.
 Gases from the flash tank can be routed to the reboiler burner for fuel or to the thermal oxidizer.
-According to Mr. St. Souver, flash tank gases are no longer sent to the reboiler for fuel because the gas was causing problems with the reboiler burner.
 Liquid hydrocarbons from the flash tank are sent to the condensate tank, also called the BTEX tank, for storage.
+At the time of the inspection, flash gas being used as fuel for the reboiler burner.